 Billy Bob's became one of country's hottest venues practically overnight.
 The club racked up its first of 12 "Country Music Club of the Year" awards from the Academy of Country Music in 1982.

-Oh, and to perpetuate the friendly rivalry between Billy Bob's and Gilley's, the club started putting on live bull riding shows in the former auction arena -- none of that "mechanical bull" stuff.
+Oh, and to perpetuate the friendly rivalry between Billy Bob's and Gilley's, the club started putting on live bull riding shows in the former auction arena -- that's right real bulls, none of that "mechanical bull" stuff.

 The Legend Grows